dstackai/dstack.github.io/docs/on-demand-runners.md

 If you provide `dstack` with the credentials to your cloud account and configure limits, `dstack` will be able to set up on-demand runners to run your workflows automatically.

-!!! warning "AWS"
+!!! warning "Supported cloud vendors"
-    This tutorial describes how to use the `dstack on-demand` feature with AWS.
+    This tutorial describes how to use the on-demand runners with AWS.
     If you want to use on-demand runners with cloud vendor (such as GCP, Azure, or some other), please write to [hello@dstack.ai](mailto:hello@dstack.ai).